512 Rose Ave., Venice

 1429 Abbot Kinney Blvd., Venice

-It’s been five years, but Gjelina—a restaurant that ushered in a new sort of veggie-centric California cuisine—is as mobbed as ever.
+It’s been several years, but Gjelina—a restaurant that ushered in a new sort of veggie-centric California cuisine—is as mobbed as ever.
 The crowds make a lot of sense: Everything is always excellent, from the aforementioned vegetable sides to the whisper-thin jalapeño and smoked mozzarella pizza.
-Come when they open so you can snag a table on the patio out back.
-(If the lines are too long, grab something to-go at GTA, their take-away spot next door.)
+Come when it opens so you can snag a table on the patio out back.
+(If the lines are too long, grab something to go at GTA, its takeaway spot next door.)

 1604 Pacific Ave., Venice